Elton Hall & Gardens

 Elton Hall & Gardens Opening Times 2026

-Spring Garden Days take place on Wednesday 15th April and Wednesday 22nd April 2026.
-The gardens will be open from 2.00pm to 4.00pm, with last entry at 3.30pm.
+Enjoy the gardens during our exclusive Spring Garden Days on Wednesday 15th April or Wednesday 22nd April 2026.
+The gardens will be open from 2.00pm–4.00pm, with last entry at 3.30pm.

-August opening days: Wednesdays, Thursdays, Sundays, and Bank Holiday Monday 31st August.
+- August: Wednesdays, Thursdays & Sundays, plus Bank Holiday Monday 31st

 Garden Visits